2025 Capital Jewish Museum shooting

-On May 21, 2025, a shooting occurred near the Capital Jewish Museum in Washington, D.C.
-A gunman opened fire outside the museum during a "Young Diplomats Reception" hosted by the American Jewish Committee, killing two Embassy of Israel staff members who were leaving the event.
-The victims, a young couple—Yaron Lischinsky, a German-Israeli, and Sarah Milgrim, an American Jew—had attended the event aimed at fostering unity among Jewish young professionals and the diplomatic community.
+On May 21, 2025, two Israeli Embassy staff members were shot and killed outside the Capital Jewish Museum in Washington, D.C.
+The gunman opened fire at approximately 9:08 p.m. as victims Yaron Lischinsky and Sarah Milgrim were leaving a "Young Diplomats Reception" hosted by the American Jewish Committee.

-The suspect, Elias Rodriguez, a 30-year-old man from Chicago, was apprehended by event security staff and reportedly chanted "Free, free Palestine!" while in custody.
-A witness reported Rodriguez pulled out a keffiyeh and said "I did it.
-I did it for Gaza.
-Free free Palestine."
-Authorities condemned the attack and the FBI and local police launched a joint investigation.
-The museum had recently raised security concerns amid a broader climate of rising antisemitism affecting Jewish institutions in the United States.
+The suspect, 31-year-old Elias Rodriguez of Chicago, was apprehended by event security staff inside the museum, where witnesses reported he pulled out a keffiyeh and said "I did it.
+I did it for Gaza" and chanted "Free, free Palestine!" while in custody.

+Federal prosecutors subsequently charged Rodriguez with first-degree murder, federal hate crimes, and terrorism-related offenses, and the Department of Justice announced it would seek the death penalty.
+Amid heightened tensions surrounding the Gaza war, the attack drew widespread international condemnation and heightened security concerns across Jewish institutions amid rising antisemitism in the United States.

 Background

-The Capital Jewish Museum, housed within Adas Israel Congregation—one of Washington, D.C.'s oldest synagogues founded in 1876—is a Jewish cultural institution that opened approximately two years before the attack.
+The Capital Jewish Museum, housed within Adas Israel Congregation, one of Washington, D.C.'s oldest synagogues founded in 1876—is a Jewish cultural institution that opened approximately two years before the attack.
 It is situated in the city's center, less than a mile from Capitol Hill and about 1.3 miles (2 km) from the White House.

-Historically, Israeli diplomats and embassy staff have been targeted by violence linked to the longstanding Israeli-Palestinian conflict by both Palestinian militants and state-backed actors.
+Historically, Israeli diplomats and embassy staff have been targeted by violence linked to the longstanding Israeli–Palestinian conflict by both Palestinian militants and state-backed actors.
 The Embassy of Israel, Washington, D.C. has been the site of several protests since the Gaza war began.
 Shortly before the incident, the museum received a grant intended to enhance security for local non-profit organizations.
 Museum leaders expressed concerns about safety due to the museum's Jewish identity as well as a new LGBTQ exhibit.